flaneurette/class.SecureContactForm/README.md

 A Secure mail class and contact form for PHP.
 See the mailform.php for a complete example.

+Since the beginning of the internet, securing a contact-form has been a notoriously difficult theme with regards to webapplication security.
+This class aims at tackling it in a practical and easy to understand way.
+The class uses the php internal mail function, a sendmail/qmail extension is planned.

 # Simple implementation:

     include("class.SecureMail.php");